Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Discussion

 In this work, we introduce a novel nested PQC structure, which significantly improves the approximation capabilities.
 Future work could focus on exploring more powerful PQC constructions based on our proposed idea and understanding the capabilities and limitations of PQCs in more practical tasks even with real-world data.
-It will also be interesting to develop efficient training strategies for PQCs, such as accelerated methods that achieve faster convergence rates.
+Developing efficient training strategies for PQCs, such as accelerated methods that achieve faster convergence rates, will also be interesting.